Dissolution of parliament: Japan

 In Japan, the House of Representatives of the National Diet (parliament) can be dissolved at any time by the emperor, on the advice of the Cabinet, headed by the prime minister.
 The Constitution of Japan specifies that all members of the House can serve up to a four-year term.
-So far, however, parliaments have been dissolved prematurely with the exception of the 9 December 1976 dissolution.
+So far, however, parliaments have been dissolved prematurely with the exception of 9 December 1976 and 31 October 2021 dissolution.

 The House of Councillors, however, cannot be dissolved but only closed, and may, in times of national emergency, be convoked for an emergency session.
 Its members serve a fixed six-year term, with half of the seats, and the Speaker of the Councillors, up for re-election every three years.

 The emperor both convokes the Diet and dissolves the House of Representatives, but only does so on the advice of the Cabinet.

 New Zealand

 The Parliament can be dissolved or prorogued at any time during its three-year term by the governor-general, usually on the advice of the prime minister.